aosasona/php-starter/README.md

 **Note**: This will ONLY work in the CLI.

 You can also edit the `api.conf` file to change your Apache configuration.
 The installed router depends on your `.htaccess` file, be careful with that.
+Some headers will not come through depending on your Apache configuration, you would need to enable them in your configuration file.

 ## Access
 - Web (API or Application): `http://localhost:8085`